ecg-icas/icas/README.md

 # Welcome to iCAS

-Please head over to our [generated documentation](http://ecg-icas.github.io/icas/doc/prod/).
+Please head over to our [documentation](https://ecg-icas.github.io/icas/doc/prod/).

 ### Making changes to the API documentation
  * for changes to the **freeform part** of the documentation, sphinx-build version 6.1.3 is required.